vatlab/vat-docs/content/Documentation/vtools Commands/show.md

 Command `vtools show tests` shows a list of association tests that can be used in command `vtools associate`.
 Similar to other commands, option `-v0` and `--limit` can be used to suppress description of tests and limit the number of tests to display.

-(:toggleexample Examples: Show a list of supported association tests:) List all available association tests.
+<details><summary> Examples: Show a list of supported association tests</summary> List all available association tests.